Leadville, Colorado: Mining and smelting

-Leadville's colorful past
+Notable historical figures

 As the population boomed, by 1878, Leadville had the reputation as one of the most lawless towns in the West.
 The first city marshal was run out of town a few days after he was appointed, and his replacement was shot dead within a month by one of his deputies.
 Fearing the town would be lost to the lawless element, Mayor Horace Tabor sent for Mart Duggan, who was living in Denver, as a replacement.
-Duggan is little-known today, but was well known at the time as a fearless gunfighter.
+Duggan was well known at the time as a fearless gunfighter.
 Using strong-arm and lawless tactics, during his two stints as marshal, Duggan brought order to Leadville by 1880 when he stepped down.
 He was shot and killed in 1888 by an unknown assailant, most likely an enemy he had made when he was a Leadville marshal.
 Historian Robert Dearment writes, "Mart Duggan was a quick-shooting, hard-drinking, brawling tough Irish man, but he was exactly the kind of man a tough, hard-drinking, quick-shooting camp like Leadville needed in its earliest days.
 His name is all but forgotten today, but the name "Matt Dillon" is recognized around the world.
 Such are the vagaries of life."

 Alice Ivers, better known as Poker Alice, was a card player and dealer of the Old West who learned her trade in Leadville.
 Born in Devonshire, her family moved to America when she was a small girl.
 They first settled in Virginia, where she attended an elite girls' boarding school.
 When she was a teenager, her family moved to Leadville when the silver boom drew hundreds of new residents to the area.
 At the age of twenty she married a mining engineer who, like many of the men at that time, frequented the numerous gambling halls in Leadville.
 Alice went along, at first just observing, but eventually she began to sit in on the games as well.
 After a few years of marriage her husband was killed in a mining accident and she turned to cards to support herself.
 Alice was attractive, dressed in the latest fashions, and was in great demand as a dealer.
 Eventually Alice left Leadville to travel the gambling circuit, as was common of the male gamblers of that time.
 She continued to dress in the latest fashions but took to smoking cigars.
 Well known throughout the West, gambling halls welcomed her because she was good for business.
 Alice said that she won more than $250,000 by gambling during her lifetime.